microsoft/IIoT/StreamAnalytics/README.md

       </p>

   1. Click "+ Add" in the blade to the right
-  1. Fill out the properties in the "New Output" blade.
+  1. Fill out the values in the "New Output" blade.
-    1. Enter in any free form text for the "Output alias". eg. "PowerBI"
+    - Enter in any free form text for the "Output alias". eg. "PowerBI"
-    1. For the Sink, select "Power BI".
+    - For the Sink, select "Power BI".
-    1. Click "Authorize".
+    - Click "Authorize".
     <p align="center">
        <img src="/images/powerBIOutput.jpg" width="30%" height="30%" />
     </p>

-    1. A new window will open requiring credentials to authorize the connection to PowerBI.
+    - A new window will open requiring credentials to authorize the connection to PowerBI.
 Enter your credentials and click "Sign in".
     <p align="center">
        <img src="/images/authorizePBI.jpg" width="50%" height="50%" />
     </p>

-    1. Enter a Dataset name.
+    - Enter a Dataset name.
 A dataset is a collection of data tables.  eg. Raspberry Pi Dataset
-    1. Enter a Table Name. eg. Raspberry Pi Data Table
+    - Enter a Table Name. eg. Raspberry Pi Data Table
-    1. Click "Create"
+    - Click "Create"
     <p align="center">
        <img src="/images/powerBIOutput2.jpg" width="30%" height="30%" />
     </p>